Conformal Prediction for Long-Tailed Classification: Introduction

 \paragraph{Score function.} We focus on the split conformal setting in which the score function $s$ is constructed using a predictive model trained on data separate from the calibration set $\cD_{\mathrm{cal}}$.
 We use the softmax conformal score function, defined as $s_{\softmax}(x,y) = 1 - \hat p(y | x)$, where $\hat p(y | x)$ is the predicted probability for class $ y $ for input $x$ obtained from the softmax output of a trained neural network.
+This is also known as the Least Ambiguous Classifier (LAC) score \citep{sadinle2019least}.
 Our methods can be readily adapted to other scoring functions but we focus on this score because alternatives like APS \citep{romano2020classification} and its variants produce larger sets and are primarily designed for $X$-conditional coverage, which is outside our scope.

 \paragraph{Conformal prediction as thresholded sets.} Let $\qq = (q_1,q_2, \dots, q_{|\cY|})$ be a $|\cY|$-dimensional vector of score thresholds.
 Define the \emph{$\qq$-thresholded set} as

 Conformal prediction provides principled ways to set $\qq$ as a function of the calibration data $\cD_{\mathrm{cal}}$ and the chosen miscoverage level $\alpha$ so as to achieve coverage guarantees.